 In the future, Carly hopes to take more massage related courses to be able to help even more clients in new ways.

 In her spare time, Carly enjoys outdoor activities such as hiking and spending time at the cottage with her friends and family.
-She enjoys traveling and visiting new places when she can.
+She enjoys travelling and visiting new places when she can.
 Carly also enjoys learning new things and is currently looking to improve her cooking and baking skills.